TribotRS/tribot-script-template/README.md

 this (and TRiBot) will pick them up automatically.
 Perform a gradle refresh in your IDE after adding.

 ## Features
-* Compile scripts for TRiBot using the "build" gradle task
+* Compile scripts for TRiBot using the "build" gradle task (goes to correct location)
-* Delete your compiled scripts using the "clean" gradle task
+* Delete your compiled scripts using the "clean" gradle task (deletes correct files)
-* Pack your scripts into a zip to upload to the repository using repoPackage (or use repoCopy to package them all)
+* Pack your scripts into a zip to upload to the repository using repoPackage (or use repoPackageAll to package them all)
+* Upload your scripts to the repository (see the section below)
 * (IntelliJ only) Debug your scripts through a remote debug config named "Debug TRiBot".
 This will launch tribot and attach a remote debugger so that you can step through your scripts.
 * Update repo scripts
+* Lombok automatically configured
+* JavaFX automatically configured
+* Allatori annotations automatically configured

 ## Repository Updating
 ### Update your script on the TRiBot Repository: